gitMenv/UEcastoc/README.md

 It's quite clear that I am still not sure what all of the fields mean and how they relate to each other.
 However, after the list of the dependencies, the entire former .uexp file starts!

+### End of the header
+This concludes the .uasset header part of the file.
+There are quite some values that are still unknown to me.
+However, most of these values will probably not change based on the created mods.
+I can only hope that I know enough to do the most interesting stuff with!